Slobozhanske settlement hromada: Settlements

-Due to the law "On the Condemnation and Prohibition of Propaganda of Russian Imperial Policy in Ukraine and the Decolonization of Toponymy" (in April 2023 signed by President Volodymyr Zelenskyy) the village Partyzanske needs to be renamed because its current name commemorates collective farm "Red Partiyzan", which was located on the territory of the modern village.
+Due to the law "On the Condemnation and Prohibition of Propaganda of Russian Imperial Policy in Ukraine and the Decolonization of Toponymy" (in April 2023 signed by President Volodymyr Zelenskyy) the village of Partyzanske needs to be renamed because its current name commemorates collective farm "Red Partisan", which was located on the territory of the modern village.
 According to law this renaming has to take place before January 27, 2024.